wordofwarning/wordofwarning.org/current/2026/clayton-wright/index.md

 Queries: please contact <a href="https://thelowry.com/visit-us/access" target="_blank">Lowry</a> on 0161 876 2183 or <mailto:access@thelowry.com>

 #### Artist
-BIOG
+Harry is a critically acclaimed performance artist and award-winning theatre-maker and director from Blackpool with multiple international tours under his belt.
+He has worked with cabaret and circus ensembles, presented and produced theatre shows, created short films, published zines, crafted durational performances, and been a commissioned artist on LGBTQ+ heritage projects across the country.
+Harry has been an Associate Artist with Marlborough Productions since 2016. *Sex Education*, his debut solo theatre show, won a Brighton Fringe award and was nominated for a Total Theatre award at the Edinburgh Fringe, toured the UK including [at Lowry with Word of Warning](/archive/2020-spring/clayton-wright), and was part of the Sydney Mardi Gras programme in 2020.
+In 2029 Harry was named one of British Council's Artists to Watch.

+Harry made a small cameo appearance as Gaëtan Dugas (1952-1984), the man incorrectly named as ‘Patient Zero’, in the Channel 4 award-winning drama *It's a Sin* (2021).
+At the helm as Creative Director, Harry launched Queer Amusements in 2024, a brand new multi-artform festival taking place in Blackpool which returns in 2026.
+Harry directed the multi-award winning *No Apologies* by two-time Fringe First award-winner Emma Frankland which ran at Summerhall at the Edinburgh Fringe in August 2025. *Mr Blackpool*, Harry's new theatre work described as an "end of the pier show at the end of the world" premiered in November 2025. *We’re Still Here*, an LGBTQ+ heritage project based in Blackpool and founded by Harry and Blackpool artist Garth Gratrix, recently received £235k from The National Lottery Heritage Fund to produce two exhibitions about the town's queer history in 2027.

 #### Reviews
-ADD
->★★★★ *A joyful testament to people power and a heartening parable about the possibility of collective action* — <a href="https://www.theguardian.com/stage/2025/aug/11/trouble-struggle-bubble-and-squeak-review-pleasance-courtyard-edinburgh" target="_blank">The Guardian</a><br>*A delightfully oddball solo account … where she finds wonderful people, everyday heroes, in and out of armor* — <a href="https://www.newyorker.com/culture/the-theatre/a-season-of-unease-at-the-edinburgh-festival" target="_blank">The New Yorker</a><br>★★★★ *Hymn to community and solidarity* — <a href="https://www.thestage.co.uk/reviews/trouble-struggle-bubble-and-squeak-review-pleasance-courtyard-edinburgh-victoria-melody" target="_blank">The Stage</a><br>★★★★ *A moving and inspirational comic call to arms* — <a href="https://list.co.uk/news/trouble-struggle-bubble-squeak-theatre-review-the-right-side-of-history-47076" target="_blank">The List</a><br>★★★★ *I doubt there will be many, if any, shows at the Fringe this year which will restore your faith in humanity* — <a href="URL" target="_blank">The Quinntessential Review</a>
+About Harry's previous work…
+>Extraordinary.* — The Guardian<br>*Truly stunning.
+A work of legitimately radical power.* — Little White Lies<br>*A delectably disruptive force in theatre, film and installation.* — Attitude Magazine

 #### Credits
 A new show from Harry Clayton-Wright.
 Created in collaboration with Oliver Gregory, aka Miss Titty Kaka, with Aysh de Belle and Sam de Belle.

-Costume Design: Ryan Dawson Laight<br>Sound Design: Oliver Gregory<br>Lighting Design: Simon Booth<br>Stage Management: Noah Sumptions<br>Movement Direction & Dramaturgy: Darren Pritchard<br>Dramaturgy: Scottee, Ursula Martinez<br>Rehearsal Producer: Catherine Mugonyi<br>Magic Consultant: Scott Penrose<br>Sign Writing: Lisa Wigham<br>Featuring Interview Contribution by Millie Bracewell aka Millie B<br>Produced by Sally Rose with Lee Smith for Marlborough Productions<br>Executive Producers: David Sheppeard and Harry Clayton-Wright
+Costume Design: Ryan Dawson Laight<br>Sound Design: Oliver Gregory<br>Lighting Design: Simon Booth<br>Stage Management: Noah Sumptions<br>Movement Direction & Dramaturgy: Darren Pritchard<br>Dramaturgy: Scottee, Ursula Martinez<br>Rehearsal Producer: Catherine Mugonyi<br>Magic Consultant: Scott Penrose<br>Sign Writing: Lisa Wigham<br>Featuring Interview Contribution by Millie Bracewell aka Millie B.<br>Produced by Sally Rose with Lee Smith for Marlborough Productions<br>Executive Producers: David Sheppeard and Harry Clayton-Wright

-Commissioned by Marlborough Productions and Attenborough Centre for the Creative Arts.<br>Supported using public funding from Arts Council England.<br>Initial research and development supported by Marlborough Productions, Shoreditch Town Hall, Homotopia, Cambridge Junction, The Old Electric, and using public funding from Arts Council England.
+Commissioned by Marlborough Productions and Attenborough Centre for the Creative Arts.
+Supported using public funding from Arts Council England.<br>Initial research and development supported by Marlborough Productions, Shoreditch Town Hall, Homotopia, Cambridge Junction, The Old Electric, and using public funding from Arts Council England.

-Image: Matt Crockett
+Image: Matt Crockett<br>Trailer: Rosie Powell<br>Logo: Polari Design

 #### Websites
-<a href="https://hcw.horse" target="_blank">hcw.horse</a> · Insta&nbsp;<a href="https://instagram.com/hclaytonwright" target="_blank">@hclaytonwright</a> <a href="https://instagram.com/marlboroughproductions" target="_blank">@marlboroughproductions</a> <a href="https://instagram.com/attenboroughctr" target="_blank">@attenboroughctr</a>
+<a href="https://hcw.horse" target="_blank">hcw.horse</a> <a href="https://marlboroughproductions.org.uk" target="_blank">marlboroughproductions.org.uk</a> · Insta&nbsp;<a href="https://instagram.com/hclaytonwright" target="_blank">@hclaytonwright</a> <a href="https://instagram.com/marlboroughproductions" target="_blank">@marlboroughproductions</a> <a href="https://instagram.com/attenboroughctr" target="_blank">@attenboroughctr</a>

 <small><span style='font-variant: small-caps'>[back to top](/current/2026/clayton-wright)</span></small>